FrenchPastries/millefeuille/README.md

 # Last details

 You know practically everything you need to use MilleFeuille!
 One last thing though.
 The response provided by handlers is an object with `statusCode`, `headers` and `body` keys.
 But you can omit `headers` and `body` safely, MilleFeuille is able to handle it without errors: if they're present, they will be used.
 If they're not present, then MilleFeuille will just respond to requests without headers or body.
+If `statusCode` is not present, MilleFeuille will consider the request as an internal server error.
+If the response is made of a string, then it is an internal server error, with the corresponding string as body.

+The request URL is parsed for you with `url.parse` provided by Node.
+It is available in the `request.url` field.

 # Contributing